Cloudinnovates/lycheeJS/README.md

 development process of applications through intelligent software bots that learn from your application code.

-The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.

 The target platforms are described as so-called Fertilizers.
 Those Fertilizers cross-compile everything automagically using a serialized `lychee.Environment` that is setup in each project's or library's `lychee.pkg` file.

+The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.

+We honestly recommend NOT using Firefox due to lack of developer tools, lack of debugging tools and lack of network performance.

 | Target       | Fertilizer                   | Package   | armv7 |  x86  | x86\_64 |